achambaz/tlride/_book/abcd.md

 We now have a notion of how to  move through the model space $P \in \calM$ and can study how  the value of the parameter  changes as we move away  from a law
 $P$.
-Above, we said  that $\Psi$ is a smooth parameter if  it does not change "too much" as  we move towards $P$  in any particular direction.
-That is, we should hope that $\Psi$ is differentiable along our submodel at $P$.
+Above, we said  that $\Psi$ is a smooth parameter if  it does not change "abruptly" as  we move towards $P$  in any particular direction.
+That is, we should hope that $\Psi$ is *differentiable* along our submodel at $P$.
 This idea too is formalized  in Section \@ref(smooth-second-pass).
 We now turn to illustrating this idea numerically.

 ### Numerical illustration {#numerical-illus}